 Fig: Configuring Apache Kafka as the data source for a new Pinot Dataset

 In addition, Data Manager also allows new users to create a Pinot table with a sample dataset included in StarTree cloud.
-This is the fastest way to get started with Pinot without having to worry about data modelling or any advanced settings.
+This is the fastest way to get started with Pinot without having to worry about data modeling or any advanced settings.

 This is one of the most complex steps in the Pinot table creation process.
 Users need to come up with a Pinot schema based on the source schema.
 The different steps involved are as follows: